 Ski holidays for families with kids in school are quite a tricky business.
 For the last 5 winters, there was little snow at the end of December and at spring break, snow is far from ideal.
 That literally leaves 1 perfect opportunity window to all of us: February half term.
 Prices triple at 3 Vallees, Val d’Isere or Chamonix versus January and good places get sold out a year before.
 So how about Romania ski holidays?
 Sinaia Romania ski resort and/ or Poiana Brasov ski are two fabulous options.

 And a good alternative destination to your classic slopes of France, Italy, Switzerland or Austria!
-My native Romania is not on the advanced skiers list but what lacks in number of slopes, perhaps can be compensated in local charm, autenticity as well as reasonable prices.
+My native Romania is not on the advanced skiers list but what lacks in number of slopes, perhaps can be compensated in local charm, authenticity as well as some reasonable prices.

 For adults about 3 full days I’d say are enough: 2 blacks – Lupului and Sub-teleferic, 2 reds – Sulinaru & Rosu.
 As long as you manage expectations – this is not Italy, France or Austria afterall in terms of variety and numbers of slopes; you are relatively fine.